PSYRED/zymee.dev/README.md

 This project was used for the bachelor thesis of science at the University of Economy in Bydgoszcz, with Eng.
 Skiba Grzegorz, M.Sc. as the project supervisor.
 ### Development time => 6 months
-### Framework used => Flutter
-### Written in => Dart
-### Target platform => Android

-# Zymee DEV

-The following repository is the development in works of building an online video conferencing mobile application where user's can interact and use web conferencing tools.

-This project was used for the bachelor thesis of science at the University of Economy in Bydgoszcz, with Eng.
-Skiba Grzegorz, M.Sc. as the project supervisor.
-### Development time => 6 months
 ### Target platform => Android

 ## Tech Stack